kimfucious/torrent-fiesta/README.md

 This is a project to simplify running [Servarr](https://wiki.servarr.com/) apps in Docker containers.

 This project runs on macOS and Windows with Docker Desktop.
+Windows support is for native Python on Windows (PowerShell/CMD), not WSL.

 At present, [Lidarr](https://wiki.servarr.com/en/lidarr) and [Whisparr](https://wiki.servarr.com/en/whisparr) are not implemented.